FailAcademy/learning/web-dev-foundation/_slides/05-deploy/02-hosting-slides.md

 ---

-we use hover because of its simple, no spam design and great customer service.
+we recommend hover because of its simple, no spam design and great customer service.

 1. Go to www.hover.com
 2. Type in your desired domain name